-Another characteristic to look at is whether or not they have feathered feat.
+Another characteristic to look at is whether or not they have feathered feet.
 Feather-footed chickens are known for being very cold tolerant, such as Cochins.

 Preparing Your Chicken Coop for Winter

-The most important part to your chicken coop when it is winter is that the coop has a good roof preventing rain or snow from coming in, and that it is draft free.
+The most important part of your chicken coop when it is winter is that the coop has a good roof preventing rain or snow from coming in and that it is draft-free.

 If your coop has windows, shutters come in handy so you can shut them to prevent cold drafts of air from flowing inside.